 Seekers of Adoulin

-The fifth full expansion which is set to be released March 26, 2013.
+The fifth and final full expansion which was released March 26, 2013.

 Highlights of the expansion